ZzhanLi/DS_Portfolio_Zhan-Li/Yelp_Data_Analysis/readme.md

-This dataset is a subset of Yelp's businesses, reviews, and user data.
-It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
-In the most recent dataset you'll find information about businesses across 8 metropolitan areas in the USA and Canada.
+A portion of Yelp's user, business, and review data are included in this dataset.
+It was initially created for the Yelp Dataset Challenge, an opportunity for students to use Yelp's data for research or analysis and then report what they find.
+You may find details about companies in eight major American and Canadian cities in the most recent dataset.